8x8-dxi/ContactNowAPI/README.md

 ## Accessing the API
 To get access to the 8x8 ContactNow API you will need an 8x8 ContactNow Contact Centre (center *for the US*!) account.
-Once you have a contact centre, you can request for an API credentials from our support team.
+Once you have a contact centre, you can request API credentials from our support team.

 ## API Domains